bcambl/rpda/README.md

 ## User Permissions
 An account on the RecoverPoint Appliance is required and the user must have access to administrate desired consistency groups.
-When issuing the `--all` option will only administer consistency groups of which the account has access to modify as per RecoverPoint user privledges.
+This utility will only administer consistency groups of which the account has access to modify as per RecoverPoint user privledges when `--all` is used.

 ## Specifying a Copy
 Naming consistency groups using a consistent _naming scheme_ will allow the use of `--test` and `--dr` options by